Reaffirming Home Loan After Bankruptcy

 Reaffirming Home Loan After Bankruptcy And Making Mortgage Payments

-Your previously missed mortgage payments are then put into your plan payment, possibly with some percentage of other debt and vehicle loans.
-You will then begin making payments to a Chapter 13 bankruptcy trustee.
-The trustee will take monthly payments and disburse them to your creditors, such as your mortgage company, automobile lender, credit card companies, etc.
+Any mortgage payments missed before filing will be incorporated into your repayment plan, potentially along with a portion of other debts and vehicle loans.
+Subsequently, you will start making payments to a Chapter 13 bankruptcy trustee.
+This trustee is responsible for collecting these monthly payments and distributing them among creditors, including your mortgage provider, auto lender, credit card companies, etc.

 Reaffirming Home Loan After Bankruptcy With Chapter 7 Bankruptcy